Deep neural networks for solving large linear systems arising from high-dimensional problems

 where $\Be_m$ is the $m$-th unit vector in $\mathbb{R}^N$, $\delta_{mn}$ is the Kronecker delta, and

 The (normalized) nontrivial solution $\Bu$ represents the steady-state probability distribution of the queue system.
-More precisely, $u_{i_1,i_2,\cdots,i_d}$ is the probability that $i_k$ customers are in the $k$-th queue for $k=1,\cdots,d$.
-One can show that $\BA+\BR$ has a one-dimensional null-space.
-In prior work, one at most solves the linear system with $d=2$.
+More precisely, $u_{(i_1,i_2,\cdots,i_d)}$ is the probability that $i_k$ customers are in the $k$-th queue for $k=1,\cdots,d$.
+It has been shown that $\BA+\BR$ has a one-dimensional nullspace.

+This problem has an analogue in the continuous case.
+It is equivalent to the finite difference approximation to an elliptic PDE with a transport term in a rectangular domain, accompanied with the Neumann boundary condition (except for an oblique derivative condition on one particular side).
+Despite that the true solution $\Bu$ is not given, we can expect that $\Bu$ is analgue to the PDE solution up to the local truncation error of the finite difference scheme, and hence $\Bu$ can be interpolated by smooth Barron functions so that $\|\Bu\|_{\mathcal{B},\Gamma}$ in the error bound \eqref{21} can be small.

-We use the least-squares model with penalty \eqref{16} to solve \eqref{18} for $d=5,10$, in which the first component of $\Bu$ is fixed as 1 and the penalty parameter $\varepsilon$ is set as 1.0.
+In prior work, one can at most solve the linear system with $d=2$.
+Due to the one-dimensional nullspace of the matrix, here we use the least-squares model with penalty \eqref{16} to solve \eqref{18} for $d=5,10$, in which the first component of $\Bu$ is fixed as 1 and the penalty parameter $\varepsilon$ is set as 1.0.
 Since the original problem does not involve any physical domains, a fictitious domain $[0,1]^d$ is introduced for the implementation.
 We set $N=100$, $\alpha=1$, $\lambda_n=0.01$ and $s_n=8n$ for $n=1,\cdots,d$.
-The algorithm is implemented with $|\mathcal{S}|=2\times10^4$ and number of iterations being $2\times10^4$.
+The algorithm is implemented with $|\mathcal{S}|=2\times10^4$ and the number of iterations being $2\times10^4$.
 The residuals of the obtained solutions are listed in Table \ref{Tab_case3_res}.